operatorequals/terraform-provider-universe/README.md

 Check the `examples/` directory

 Here an example of a provider which creates a json file in /tmp and stores data in it.
-This is implemented in the hello-world example directory.
+This is implemented in the json-file example directory.

 ## Example TF